Nidhi-Pawar/pubmed_fetcher/README.md

 ## 🚀 Features

 - Search PubMed using full query syntax
-- Filter papers by author affiliation (industry vs academic)
+- Filter papers by author affiliation
 - Export results to CSV or print to console
 - Modular CLI interface built with `Typer`
-- Poetry-managed & GitHub-ready
+- Poetry-managed

 ---
 ## 📜Project Structure